mongodb/libmongocrypt/integrating.md

 2. When done feeding all replies, call `mongocrypt_ctx_kms_done`.

 Note, the driver MAY fan out KMS requests in parallel.
+More KMS requests may be added when processing responses to retry.

 **Applies to...**